 - 1. Select Tools, and then GeneMapper ID-X Manager. - 2.
 Select the 'Analysis Methods' tab. - 3.
-Select New and a new analysis method dialog box will open. - 4.
+Select New, and a new analysis method dialog box will open. - 4.
 In the 'Analysis Method Editor' window, select GeneMapper ID-X Security Group as the Security Group.
 This allows access for all users of the software.
 Other security groups may be used. - 5.
-Enter a descriptive name for the analysis method, such as "PowerPlex ESI 17 Pro." - 6.
-Select the 'Allele' tab (Figure 22).
+Enter a descriptive name for the analysis method, such as "VersaPlex 27PY". - 6.
+Select the 'Allele' tab (Figure 24).

-Figure 22.
+Figure 24.
 The GeneMapper® ID-X 'Allele' tab.

 - 7. Select the bins text file that was imported in Section 6.1. - 8.
-Ensure that the 'Use marker-specific stutter ratio and distance if available' box is checked. - 9.
-We recommend the values shown in Figure 22 for proper filtering of stutter peaks when using the PowerPlex® ESI 17 Pro System.
-You may need to optimize these settings.
-In-house validation should be performed.
+Ensure that the "Use marker-specific stutter ratio and distance if available" box is checked.